 Want to make your RV’s exterior literally shine?

 Plus, bright exterior lights aren’t just pretty to look at.
 They can also increase your safety, both when you’re coming back to a dark campsite after a long day of adventuring and while you’re fast asleep inside.
-For one thing, you won’t trip over your outdoor camping chairs, and well-lit rig isn’t one that burglars are likely to target!
+For one thing, you won’t trip over your outdoor camping chairs, and a well-lit rig with LED porch lights isn’t one that burglars are likely to target!

 Water leaks are one of the leading causes of RV damage and can easily turn your rig from a vacation getaway mobile to a soggy, expensive-to-fix mess.
 So getting ahead of the problem by repairing any old, cracked-looking exterior RV moldings and trim, especially around your camper door and other moving parts and seams.